Market Segmentation Trees: Numerical Experiments

-In this section, we evaluate the empirical performance of our Market Segmentation Tree methodology on several datasets.
-Our results demonstrate that Market Segmentation Trees are not only interpretable models but also yield competitive predictive performance of response behaviors when compared with other state-of-the-art approaches.
+In this section, we evaluate the empirical performance of our MST methodology on several datasets.
+Our results demonstrate that MSTs are not only interpretable models but also yield competitive predictive performance of response behaviors when compared with other methods.